iamsouravbanerjee/iamsouravbanerjee/README.md

 ### Hi there, I'm Sourav 👋

 ## I'm a Machine Learning Engineer, Photographer and a Lifelong Learner.
-- 🔭 I’m currently working on various ML,DL,DS projects.
+- 🔭 I’m currently working on various Machine Learning, Deep Learning, Data Science projects.
 - 🌱 I’m currently learning Machine Learning, Deep Learning, Data Science............... 🤣
 - 🥅 2020 Goals: Getting more and more exposure to hands on learning and read at least 50 Books.
 - ⚡ Fun fact: I love to travel and eat different kind of foods.